Srikanth Kidambi and the importance of self-belief

 He added with a weary smile of a man who was happy but equally relieved: “I’ll just try and continue to work hard, it’s a process.
 Lot of tournaments next year with Asian Games, CWG, another Worlds.
 Big year... will try and learn from this experience and work on it.”

-There is the relief that the tournament ended with a medal, relief that he was going to get a break after playing non-stop over the last few months... but perhaps also relief that he has a major podium finish to show for in a year in which he missed out on the Olympics.
+There is the relief that the tournament ended with a medal, relief that he was going to get a break after playing non-stop over the last few months... but perhaps also relief that he has a major podium finish to show for in a year in which he missed out on the Olympics entirely.

 From the disappointments in the first half of 2021, he can finish the year with a footnote that reads: there is still more to come.
 World No 1 in women’s singles Tai Tzu Ying has “Truly Trust Yourself” printed on her face mask because she believes the key to succeed is trusting in herself.
 Apart from sporting skills, it is the intangible that athletes trust to turn things around from tough spots.